tkdeshan/AI-Chatbot-Backend/README.md

 # AI-Chatbot-Backend

-This is the backend for an AI-powered chatbot built using **Django**.
-The backend is responsible for handling requests, processing data, and interacting with the monitoring system to deliver real-time information.
+This project is a backend server for a chatbot application, built using Django and a Simple Language Model (SLM) for text generation.
+The system is designed to handle user queries, generate meaningful responses, and serve them via API endpoints.

 # Setup Instructions